 - Providing opportunities to develop written communication skills

 Instructors are frustrated by the inability to provide private/individual feedback to students on discussion forum posts.
 Participants noted that they can provide private feedback in other assignments such as quizzes and uploaded papers, but they cannot offer the same feedback on discussion forums.
-These two significant problems for users.
-First, students do not receive adequate feedback on their work and second, faculty have to spend additional time responding to student inquiries about their grades.
+This creates two significant problems for users.
+First, students do not receive adequate feedback on their work, and second, faculty have to spend additional time responding to student inquiries about their grades.

 Both interview participants reported that they use discussion boards to help students develop professional communication skills and to apply concepts that they are learning about.

 “If I can’t give them personalized feedback, I can’t help students build the skills they need,” stated Participant 2.

 If instructors cannot provide adequate feedback, it may negatively affect student learning and the overall experience in the course.

 Participants unanimously agreed that Moodle developers should add a text box for faculty to provide private and individualized feedback to students’ discussion forum posts.
 To reiterate, this functionality is already available in other assignment types, including quizzes and written assignments.
 Therefore, it should be easy to integrate this feature into the discussion forums.
 Faculty participants agree that such a feature would benefit student learning and reduce the amount of time they spend grading and responding to student inquiries about grades.

 Unrelated to the discussion forums, participants reported that Moodle is generally slow and that it takes too long to complete minor tasks, particularly related to the grade book.
 Additional research should examine this problem in-depth and across user groups (including both students and instructors).

 Want to know more?